alekseyl/enum_ext/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ### Thanks

-Thanks for the star vzamanillo, it inspires me to do mass refactor and gracefully cover code in this gem by tests.
+Thanks for the first star to vzamanillo, it inspires me to do mass refactor and gracefully cover code in this gem by tests.